sishydishy/Interview-Actions/README.md

 ---
 2. What crew are you looking to rotate into and what skills will you obtain from that rotation?

+**Example of Learning Milestone:**

+- Understand K8s basic concepts/objects and whiteboard and explain the entire system’s components to someone.
+You won’t be considered passed the milestone until that someone (other devs in the crew) says so

 **Testimony from Ryan about Growth while being in Replicant**

 > JC puts you on the spot about drawing diagrams about the architecture with the operations, but because of this and along side the learning milestones I was able to go from drawing only 3 boxes to 20-30 boxes. -- Ryan